 There are severe penalties for drug trafficking in South Sudan.

-All photography including on a camera phone requires a formal permit from the Ministry of Information.
-Don’t take photographs close to government buildings, military installations, public utilities (including petrol stations), and other sensitive areas (bridges, airports).
+Do not take photographs close to government buildings, military installations, public utilities (including petrol stations), and other sensitive areas (bridges, airports).
 Many plain clothes public security officers operate in Juba and across South Sudan.
-Two foreign nationals were followed, harassed and arrested by the authorities in Juba after photographing a petrol station.

-A number of British nationals have been arrested over commercial disputes, even where the individual has no direct link to the ongoing dispute.
+British nationals have in the past been arrested over commercial disputes, even where the individual has no direct link to the ongoing dispute.
 Some others have been approached with fraudulent commercial scams.
 There have been reports of harassment, temporary detention and expulsion of foreign nationals including NGO staff and journalists entering and leaving Juba airport by South Sudan security services, often linked to visa and work permit issues.
 You should exercise caution at all times.

 Society is socially conservative.
 Homosexuality and extra marital relations are not culturally accepted.